 Breast implants are popular, and hundreds of thousands of women worldwide decide to enhance their chests with implants annually.
 But are they worth the risk, and will you be happy with the results?

-Many women weigh the risks and benefits of silicone or saline breast implants and go ahead with it.
+Many women weigh the risks and benefits of saline and silicone implants and go ahead with it.
 Here are the biggest reasons why:

 - For most women, breast implants are safe with a low risk of complications.

-- Breast implants can last more than 15 years.
+- Implants can last more than 15 years.

 - Implants are relatively affordable.

-- Breast implants improve your confidence and self-esteem.
+- Breast Augmentation improve your confidence and self-esteem.

 - Recovery from the procedure is usually painless.